 All trigger events are listed on one page.
 Each event has a small description, so you can easily find out the best use cases for each trigger.
 Besides, there is a little grid with all messages associated with the event.
 The grid is divided into four columns: Name (name of each email), Subject (a subject of each email), When (schedule for each email), and a column where you can disable each email.

-By clicking the email name, you proceed to the appropriate edit page which contains two tabs: Email Information and Conditions.
+By clicking the email name, you proceed to the appropriate edit page that contains two tabs: Email Information and Conditions.

 On the Email Information tab of the Magento 2 follow up email extension, there are two sections.
 In the first one, specify event type (abandoned checkout, order status change, customer registration, last customer activity, customer birthday), email name, subject (you can use variables here), and content (WYSIWYG editor with variables).
 It is possible to preview or send test emails.